laumurph/BasicsofPython/_sources/Waiver/PracticeWaiver502.rst

       first_prog = "Hello, world!"
       print first_prog

-.. mchoicema:: pwaiver_mc_2
+.. mchoice:: pwaiver_mc_2
+   :multiple_answers:
    :answer_a: var[2]
    :answer_b: var[2:3]
    :answer_c: var["g"]
    :answer_d: var[-8]
    :feedback_a: This refers to the substring "g".
-   :feedback_b: Instead of being a string type, this one is a list because it used slicing.
+   :feedback_b: This refers to the substring "g", not "g ", because the slice goes up to but does include position 3
    :feedback_c: An Error occurs because when indexing, you must use the numerical position.
    :feedback_d: This refers to the substring "g".
-   :correct: a,d
+   :correct: a,b,d

    Which of these are equivalent?
 (Choose all that apply)